About Galerie Myrtis

 Founded in 2006, Galerie Myrtis is a contemporary fine art gallery which represents emerging to mid-career artists who have achieved regional, national and international acclaim.
 The gallery was originally located on Capitol Hill in Washington DC.
 In 2008, Galerie Myrtis relocated to Baltimore, Maryland occupying a 2,500 square foot space on Charles Street near the Station North Arts and Entertainment District.

-The mission of the gallery is to utilize the visual arts to raise awareness for artists who deserve recognition for their contributions in artistically portraying our historic and cultural landscape; and to recognize art movements that paved the way for freedom of artistic expression.
+The mission of the gallery is to utilize the visual arts to raise awareness for artists who deserve recognition for their contributions in artistically portraying our historic and cultural landscapes; and to recognize art movements that paved the way for freedom of artistic expression.

 Galerie Myrtis presents approximately 6 exhibitions per year in which each artist’s creative voice is expressed through paintings, photography, sculptures and new media art with a tendency towards conceptual as well as politically and socially engaged artwork.
 The gallery also hosts artist’s talks, “Tea with Myrtis” a series of art salons, and artist workshops and lectures.